 As for the fire roasted corn, you can use any frozen corn option.
 You could also add things like diced jalapeños or peppers on top at this stage.
 That would add some flavor and make your chicken dip even prettier!

-Check out my Traeger Mexican street corn salad for tips on grilling corn and jalapeño peppers together.
+Check out my Traeger grilled corn salad for tips on grilling corn and jalapeño peppers together.

 Bake for 15-20 minutes at 400ºF.